vmware-tanzu/community-edition/docs/site/content/docs/latest/azure-mgmt.md

    Where `AZURE_SUBSCRIPTION_ID` is your Azure subscription ID.

-You must repeat this to accept the base image license for every version of Kubernetes or OS that you want to use when you deploy clusters, and every time that you upgrade to a new version of Tanzu Kubernetes Grid.
+You must repeat this to accept the base image license for every version of Kubernetes or OS that you want to use when you deploy clusters, and every time that you upgrade to a new version of Tanzu Community Edition.

 ## <a id="ssh-key"></a> Create an SSH Key Pair (Optional)